Community Benefit

 Ritter Center, a Federally Qualified Health Center, provides comprehensive

-care for unhoused individuals or those living in overcrowded conditions.
+care for homeless individuals or those living in overcrowded conditions.

-Funding supported developing quality improvement initiatives to enhance care.
+Funding supported developing quality improvement projects to enhance care.

 services to uninsured families and individuals with limited ability to